+Kidney cancer is a type of cancer that occurs in the cells of the kidney.
 Kidney cancer is caused by the rapid abnormal overgrowth of cells within the kidney.
 Our bodies are always making new cells: so we can grow, to replace worn-out cells, or heal damaged cells after injury.

 This process is controlled by certain genes and all cancers are caused by changes to these genes.
 Changes to our genes usually happen during our lifetime, although a small number of people inherit such a change from a parent.

 As with all cancers, kidney cancers begin small and grow larger over time.
 Kidney cancers usually grow as a single mass but more than one tumour may occur in one or both kidneys.

 These lumps can be benign (not cancerous) or malignant (cancerous).
 Benign lumps do not spread to other parts of the body.